ashfurrow/trumpsoundboard/README.md

 Credits
 -------

-Original stuff came from [this repo](https://github.com/ashfurrow/newtrumpsoundboard.git), but GItHub doesn't recognize contributions made to forks on your profile's contributions graph.
+Original stuff came from [this repo](https://github.com/perryharlock/soundboard), but GitHub doesn't recognize contributions made to forks on your profile's contributions graph.